Home arrow Our Services arrow Ease your Settlement in Canada arrow Employment Interviews and Human Rights

 Employment Interviews and Human Rights

-The point of an employment interview is for the prospective employee and his or her potential employer to learn about one another and to determine whether or not they can work together successfully.
+An employment interview allows a prospective employee and his or her potential employer to learn about one another and determine whether or not they can work together successfully.

-Sometimes there are issues that employers would like to address but which are not directly relevant to the vacancy being filled.
+Often, employers will address issues that are not directly relevant to the vacancy being filled.
 Such questions might even come across as violating basic human rights protected under the Canadian Human Rights Act.
 The Canadian Human Rights Act entitles all individuals to equal employment opportunities without regard to:

 • Race or color